Hostile Takeover

 V descended faster.

-N flew over a street, banking a left and weaving among the towers.
+N flew over a street, banking left and weaving among the towers.
 V started to wonder if this was just a sightseeing tour, and then she heard the call.

-“There it is!”
-N gave a whoop.
-“Sorry for the delay.”
+«Target spotted!
+There it is!» N gave a whoop. «Sorry for the wait.»

 Not every building in the inner city towered as high as the skyscrapers.
 A few squatted in between, shrubs to the tallest oaks, and some lacked buildings entirely: plenty of big flat parking lots broke up the space.
 Their destination lay between a multitiered parking lot and a hotel tower without signage.

-In life, the factory would not have attracted much attention – it bore the same rounded, pill shaped roof that styled the skyscrapers, though it had stood less tall.
+In life, the factory would not have attracted much attention — it bore the same rounded, pill-shaped roof that styled the skyscrapers, though it had stood less tall.
 Now, in ruin, the factory is shorter still.
-V scanned around for the incessant JcJenson branding and couldn’t find it – though given its state, that didn’t say much.
+V scanned around for the incessant JCJenson branding and couldn’t find it — though given its state, that didn’t say much.
 The upper floors had collapsed, leaving only the supports, stained black from chemical smoke.

 It looked a ribcage cracked open, hardly protecting the architectural organs anymore.
 Beneath the upper floor supports, the exterior bore familiar ornamentation.
 Haphazard scrap adorned — car doors, street signs, metal fencing — that all but announced the current inhabitants.
 Most tellingly of all, power lines cut and stitched together, and feeding into bundles by the dozen.

-These constructions weren’t, after all, human additions.
+Those constructions weren’t, after all, human additions.

 N landed a block away from the factory, in the shadow of a skyscraper.